EFWob/RetroRadio/README.md

     still stay at _'42'_.
 - you can list the RAM/NVS command with the commands _nvslist=Argument_ or _ramlist=Argument_. _Argument_ is optional, if set only keys that contain _Argument_ as substring are listed.
 Try _ramlist=tst_ for example.
+- TODO:: there is no command for deleting RAM or NVS-entries.

 ## Command handling enhacements
 When a command is to be executed as a result of an event, you can now not just execute one command but a sequence of